There are 2 main categories of diabetes mellitus (diabetes)

 Autoantigens include glutamic acid decarboxylase, insulin, proinsulin, insulinoma-associated protein, zinc transporter ZnT8, and other proteins in beta cells.
 It is thought that these proteins are exposed or released during normal beta-cell turnover or beta-cell injury (eg, due to infection), activating primarily a T cell‒mediated immune response resulting in beta-cell destruction (insulitis).
 Glucagon-secreting alpha cells remain unharmed.
 Antibodies to autoantigens, which can be detected in serum, seem to be a response to (not a cause of) beta-cell destruction.

 Diet may also be a factor.
-Exposure of infants to dairy products (especially cow’s milk and the milk protein beta casein), high nitrates in drinking water, and low vitamin D consumption have been linked to increased risk of type 1 DM.
-Early (< 4 mo) or late (> 7 mo) exposure to gluten and cereals increases islet cell autoantibody production.
+Exposure of infants to dairy products (especially cow’s milk and the milk protein beta casein), high nitrates in drinking water, and low vitamin D consumption have been linked to increased risk of type 1 diabetes.
+Early (< 4 months) or late (> 7 months) exposure to gluten and cereals increases islet cell autoantibody production.
 Mechanisms for these associations are unclear.

 In type 2 diabetes mellitus (previously called adult-onset or non–insulin-dependent), insulin secretion is inadequate because patients have developed resistance to insulin.
 Hepatic insulin resistance leads to an inability to suppress hepatic glucose production, and peripheral insulin resistance impairs peripheral glucose uptake.
 This combination gives rise to fasting and postprandial hyperglycemia.
 Often insulin levels are very high, especially early in the disease.
 Later in the course of the disease, insulin production may fall, further exacerbating hyperglycemia.